1 Collections for Exploratory Programming

 interfaces correspond to the collection types we propose to

-Another argument against versatile collections is that their implementation is much more complex.
-However, the complexity is moved into the runtime, and thus benefits many users.
+Another argument against versatile collections is that their implementation is much more complex and removes developers another step from the machine and understanding performance tradeoffs.
+From our perspective, moving the complexity into the runtime is beneficial, because many users can leverage such optimizations implicitly.
 At run time, optimization can become possible without requiring programmer input, as discussed in the following section.
 For such optimizations, a runtime needs to make however many assumptions, which likely reduces performance predictability.
 Here we advocate for better tools.
 Ideally, the environment can utilize the knowledge about run-time optimizations to provide users with information on performance issues, which can be considered by programmers at a point when they start to care about performance.

 7 Techniques for Efficient Implementations